IHTM05104 - Types of grant: confirmation (Scotland)

 - the deceased was not domiciled in the United Kingdom

-To obtain confirmation the personal representative must complete a full inventory (IHTM05025) of the heritable and moveable estate.
+To obtain confirmation the personal representative must complete a full inventory using form C1 (IHTM05025) of the heritable and moveable estate.
 They will also have to submit an IHT400 (IHTM10021) unless the estate is an excepted estate (IHTM05021).
+The letter of confirmation (SL189) will then be sent to the personal representative to forward to the Sheriff’s Court with the C1 application.

 Once confirmation has been issued the executor can take control of the assets in the estate.
 The grant is the proof of authority needed so that banks will pay over accounts, shares can be transferred into the names of the executors, and other assets can be transferred.